openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPUIP.md

 | Operand | Description |
 | :-----: | ----------- |
-`input` | memref of 16-bit float or QuantizedType values `weights` | memref of 16-bit float or QuantizedType values `weight_table` | memref of 32-bit signed integer values `activation_window` | memref of 8-bit unsigned integer values `parent_input` | memref of any type values `parent_output` | memref of any type values `output_buff` | memref of 16-bit float or 32-bit float or QuantizedType values
+`input` | memref of 16-bit float or bfloat16 type or QuantizedType values `weights` | memref of 16-bit float or bfloat16 type or QuantizedType values `weight_table` | memref of 32-bit signed integer values `activation_window` | memref of 8-bit unsigned integer values `parent_input` | memref of any type values `parent_output` | memref of any type values `output_buff` | memref of 16-bit float or 32-bit float or bfloat16 type or QuantizedType values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of 16-bit float or 32-bit float or QuantizedType values
+`output` | memref of 16-bit float or 32-bit float or bfloat16 type or QuantizedType values

 ### `VPUIP.NNDMA` (vpux::VPUIP::NNDMAOp)